Tumble dryers are a modern essential, making it easier to dry laundry when the weather outside is changeable.

-Water doesn’t need to be boiling to let off steam, and tumble driers work by turning the moisture in the clothing into vapour.
+Water doesn’t need to be boiling to let off steam, and tumble dryers work by turning the moisture in the clothing into vapour.

-However, your tumble drier shouldn’t be scorching to the touch, so it’s important to be vigilant for signs that it may be overheating.
+However, your tumble dryer shouldn’t be scorching to the touch, so it’s important to be vigilant for signs that it may be overheating.

 If the exterior feels very hot or your clothing comes out with burn marks, there might be something wrong with your condenser dryer.